 Limit orders, stop-loss orders, and stop-limit orders are some of the most common order types.

 Note: Stop orders would check funds when triggered.
-So on the spot, maybe failed due to insufficient funds.
+So sometimes, your order may be failed due to insufficient funds.

 - Limit orders - allow you to set a range of prices that you are happy to trade at.